Aspsine/SwipeToLoadLayout/README.md

 ##How to

 - Step 1.
-Add the JitPack repository to your build file

-Add it in your build.gradle at the end of repositories:
+Add the JitPack repository in your build.gradle at the end of repositories:
 ```
 repositories {
     maven { url "https://jitpack.io" }